Mozes721/MaleOrFemale/README.md

 # MaleOrFemale
-Male or Female image Classifier with PyQt as GUI to upload and check image
+Male or Female image Classifier with Kivy as GUI to upload and check image